katjam/healthy-code-happy-people/presentation/SLIDES.md

 - Code review strategy
 - Dive in and change something (would you let and intern do that?)
 - Alter elm-ui vs css

+Note:
+- Types - you can't ask a square for it's circumferance
+- You can't send a person to a view witout a name
+- You can't go to production with broken code
+- But you still can go to produciton without enough tests!

 +++